Sushilverma002/Faq-multi-language-translation/README.md

 # Faq-multi-language-translation

-# FAQ Backend Application

-This is a Node.js-based backend application for managing FAQs with multilingual support, WYSIWYG editor integration, and caching using Redis.
+This is a Node.js-based backend application for managing FAQs with multilingual support, and caching using Redis.
 The application provides a REST API to fetch and create FAQs in multiple languages.

 ## **Features**